-Compliance with IFRS
+(ii) Compliance with IFRS

 The consolidated financial statements of QRxPharma Limited also comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
-Australian Accounting Standards include Australian equivalents to International Financial Reporting Standards (AIFRS).

-Historical cost convention
+(iii) Historical cost convention

 These financial statements have been prepared under the historical cost convention, as modified by the revaluation of available-for-sale financial assets and liabilities (including derivative instruments) at fair value through profit or loss.